Arc weighted acyclic orientations and variations of degeneracy of graphs: Abstract

 \section{Abstract}

-This paper introduces the concept of weak$^*$ degeneracy of a graph that shares many nice properties of degeneracy.
-We prove that for any $f: V(G) \to \mathbb{N}$, if $G$ is weak$^*$ $f$-degenerate, then $G$ is DP-$f$-paintable and $f$-AT.
-Hence the weak$^*$ degeneracy of $G$ is an upper bound for many colouring parameters, including the online DP-chromatic number and the Alon-Tarsi number.
-Let $k$ be a positive integer and let $f(v)=\min\{d_G(v), k\}$ for each vertex $v$ of $G$.
-If $G$ is weak$^*$ $f$-degenerate (respectively, $f$-choosable), then we say $G$ is weak$^*$ $k$-truncated-degree--degenerate (respectively, $k$-truncated-degree-choosable).
-Richtor asked whether every 3-connected non-complete planar graph is $6$-truncated-degree-choosable.
-We construct a 3-connected non-complete planar graph which is not $7$-truncated-degree-choosable, so the answer to Richtor's question is negative even if 6 is replaced by 7.
-Then we prove that every 3-connected non-complete planar graph is weak$^*$ $16$-truncated-degree-degenerate (and hence $16$-truncated-degree-choosable).
-For an arbitrary proper minor closed family ${\mathcal G}$ of graphs, let $s$ be the minimum integer such that $K_{s,t} \notin \mathcal{G}$ for some $t$.
-We prove that there is a constant $k$ such that every $s$-connected non-complete graph $G \in {\mathcal G}$ is weak$^*$ $k$-truncated-degree-degenerate.
-In particular, for any surface $\Sigma$, there is a constant $k$ such that every 3-connected non-complete graph embeddable on $\Sigma$ is weak$^*$ $k$-truncated-degree-degenerate.
+This paper studies generalizations of the concept of acyclic orientations to arc-weighted orientations.
+These lead to four types of variations of strict degeneracy of graphs.
+Some of these variations are studied in the literature under different names and we put them in a same framework for comparison.
+Then we concentrate on one of these variations, which is new and is defined as follows: For a graph $G$ and a mapping $f \in \mathbb{N}^G$, we say $G$ is $ST^{(2)}$-$f$-degenerate if there is an arc-weighted orientation $(D, w)$ of $G$ such that $d_{(D,w)}^+(v) < f(v)$ for each vertex $v$, and every sub-digraph $D'$ of $D$ contains an arc $e=(u,v)$ with $w(e) > d_{(D', w)}^+(v)$.
+We prove that if $G$ is $ST^{(2)}$-$f$-degenerate, then $G$ is $f$-paintable, as well as $f$-AT.
+Then we use $ST^{(2)}$-degeneracy to study truncated degree choosability of graphs.
+A graph $G$ is called $k$-truncated degree-choosable (respectively $ST^{(2)}$-$k$-truncated degree degenerate) if $G$ is $f$-choosable (respectively, $ST^{(2)}$-$f$-degenerate), where $f(v)= \min\{k, d_G(v)\}$.
+Richter asked whether every 3-connected non-complete planar graph is $6$-truncated-degree-choosable.
+We answer this question in negative by constructing a 3-connected non-complete planar graph which is not $7$-truncated-degree-choosable.
+On the other hand, we prove that every 3-connected non-complete planar graph is $ST^{(2)}$-$16$-truncated-degree-degenerate, and hence $16$-truncated-degree-choosable.
+We further prove that for an arbitrary proper minor closed family ${\mathcal G}$ of graphs, let $s$ be the minimum integer such that $K_{s,t} \notin \mathcal{G}$ for some $t$, then there is a constant $k$ such that every $s$-connected non-complete graph $G \in {\mathcal G}$ is $ST^{(2)}$-$k$-truncated-degree-degenerate and hence $k$-truncated-degree-choosable.
+In particular, for any surface $\Sigma$, there is a constant $k$ such that every 3-connected non-complete graph embeddable on $\Sigma$ is $ST^{(2)}$-$k$-truncated-degree-degenerate and hence $k$-truncated-degree-choosable.
+The $s$-connectedness for graphs in $\mathcal{G}$ (and 3-connectedness for graphs embeddable on $\Sigma$) is necessary, as for any positive integer $k$, $K_{s-1,k^{s-1}} \in \mathcal{G}$ ($K_{2,k^2}$ is planar) is not $k$-truncated-degree-choosable.